 In most TFCC tears, conservative treatment is successful.
 This involves immobilization in a splint for approximately 4 weeks.
 After this period a removable splint may be used which permits some movement.
 Anti-inflammatory medication such as ibuprofen may be prescribed.
 Electrotherapy such as ultrasound may be used.
 Progressive mobility and strengthening exercises should be followed, as pain allows.
 A corticosteroid injection may be given in some cases.

 Large tears or degenerative injuries may require surgery.
 The procedure is usually done as an arthroscopy (key-hole).
 It involves trimming the torn piece of cartilage.
 In cases where the ulna is too long, the end of the bone may be shaved away.
-The wrist is then immobilised for 2-4 weeks.
+The wrist is then immobilized for 2-4 weeks.
 A rehabilitation programme should be followed after this period, to regain full strength, mobility, and coordination.

 TFCC tear surgery